Need Assistance? 01384 442752 (UK)

 Psychopharmacology (Drugs And Psychology) BPS302

-Some people have a biological susceptibility to changing from a seemingly normal person into one that behaves well outside of the norm.
+Some people have a biological susceptibility to changing from a seemingly normal person into one that behaves outside of the norm.
 Others may be affected, through no fault of their own, by circumstances that change their psychology and ultimately trigger changes in their behaviour.

 Social Cognitions